moghimi/batch-translator/README.md

 I will be periodically updating this repository with useful python programs.

 ## Batch Translator
 It is a simple code to retrieve related information such as definition, translation, synonyms and, antonyms for given words list.
 Words are read from a text file named 'words.txt' which is located in same path as the python file.
-After processing words, retrieved infomation will be saved into a CSV file named 'words.csv'.
+After processing words, retrieved information will be saved into a CSV file named 'words.csv'.

 ## Contributing